madetech/learn/core-skills/react/testing/components.md

 ## Testing Examples

 Here are some examples of components and their tests, ranging from very simple (A stateless component which simply renders out text), to more complex components.
+In addition, example 3 shows a strategy of separating components into logic handling and rendering, in order to more easily test them.

 Before reading these it would be a good idea to familiarise yourself with Enzyme, as we will be using that heavily in these examples.

-These tests are also hosted on [Github]('https://github.com/madetech/react-testing-examples')

-<< note: pull the techniques (eg data test) into a separate section/file? >>

 ### Example one - A component which displays a name